wlsf82/protractor-and-webrtc/README.md

 }
 ```

-By removing the `^` symbol from protractor's version we ensure that if the `node_modules` directory is removed and `npm i` is executed again, the correct version of protractor will be installed.
+By removing the `^` symbol from Protractor's version we ensure that if the `node_modules` directory is removed and `npm i` is executed again, the correct version of Protractor will be installed.

-Now with protractor correctly installed we can start configuring it.
+Now with Protractor correctly installed we can start configuring it.

 ### Protractor configuration setup

-The first thing needed to start using protractor is to setup some basic configurations.
+The first thing needed to start using Protractor is to setup some basic configurations.

 Follow the instructions: